AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/public_state.md

 Say we want to have a group of `minters` that are able to mint assets in our contract, and we want them in public storage, because [access control in private is quite cumbersome](../../../../learn/concepts/communication/cross_chain_calls.md#a-note-on-l2-access-control).
 In the `Storage` struct we can add it as follows:

+#include_code storage-minters-declaration /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust

+And then when initializing it in the `Storage::init` function we can do it as follows:

-#include_code storage_minters /yarn-project/noir-contracts/contracts/token_contract/src/main.nr rust
+#include_code storage-minters-init /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-In this case, specifying that we are dealing with a map of Fields.
+In this case, specifying that we are dealing with a map of Fields, and that it should be put at slot 2.

 This would be similar to the following in solidity: